Oklahoma Marijuana Laws

 Oklahoma marijuana law is especially harsh in its treatment of hashish, hash oil, and other marijuana concentrates.
 Possession of any amount for personal use is a misdemeanor punishable by up to one year in jail and $1,000 in fines.

 It is a felony to distribute, disperse, or transport concentrates, or to possess them with intent to sell or distribute them.
-The minimum is two years in prison while the maximum is life and a $20,000 fine.
+The minimum penalty is 2 years in prison while the maximum is life and a $20,000 fine.

-Finally, manufacturing concentrates by purifying THC is a felony with a term of two years to life in prison and a top fine of $50,000.
+Finally, manufacturing concentrates by purifying THC is a felony with a term of 2 years to life in prison and a top fine of $50,000.

 Scroll to see the rest of the table.